Love Came Down at Christmas

 "Love Came Down at Christmas" is a Christmas poem by Christina Rossetti.
 It was first published without a title in Time Flies: A Reading Diary in 1885.
 It was later included in the collection Verses in 1893 under the title "Christmastide".

 The poem has been set to music as a Christmas carol by many composers including R O Morris, Harold Darke, Leo Sowerby, John Kelsall and John Rutter and is also sung to the traditional Irish melody "Garton".
-More recently, the poem was given a modern treatment by Christian band Jars of Clay on their 2007 album, Christmas Songs.
+More recently, the poem was given a modern treatment by Jars of Clay on its 2007 album, Christmas Songs.
 American composer Jennifer Higdon set the text for solo soprano, harp and four-part chorus.
-A new setting by the British composer David J Loxley-Blount was performed in Southwark Cathedral on 8 December 2014 by the Financial Times Choir conducted by Paul Ayres.
+A new setting by the British composer David J Loxley-Blount was performed in Southwark Cathedral on 8 December 2014 by the Financial Times Choir, conducted by Paul Ayres.
 It was repeated by the Trafalgar Square Christmas Tree on 11 December 2014.